bparanj/crystal/electronics/experiments/queue/voltage-drop-experiment.md

 Multimeter Lead Placement:

-Follow the instructions provided in this column to correctly position the red (positive) and black (negative) multimeter leads to measure the voltage drop across each component.
+Position the red (positive) and black (negative) multimeter leads to measure the voltage drop across each component.

 Measured Voltage Drop (V):